LaikaIB/widget-meteo/README.md

 ### install the wigdet
 - Get React modele Vite in your terminal : `./React-modele-vite/bin/install.sh`
-- git clone the project : `git@github.com:LaikaIB/widget-meteo.git`
+- git clone the widget : `git@github.com:LaikaIB/widget-meteo.git`
 - Launch your dev server

 You can add this widget into every app !